magicblock-labs/blog/README.md

 # Magicblock blog

-Magicblock uses as blog the following a Jekyll Theme by WowThemes.net
+Magicblock uses as blog the following Jekyll Theme by WowThemes.net

 ## Jekyll Theme - Mundana by WowThemes.net